CrawleyJ2/page-my-team/README.md

   Follow these steps for installing this project:

-  - Clone the repository - Install the inquirer package using npm install inquirer
+  - Clone the repository - Install the inquirer package using `npm install inquirer`

   ## Usage

-  After the installation steps you will use the command line to open the root directory of the project and run the app with node index.
+  After the installation steps you will use the command line to open the root directory of the project and run the app with `node index`.
 Follow the prompts o build the page with data for each member of your team.
 Once complete the finished page will be written to the 'dist' folder.

   ## Contributing